-Actuarial Va luation as of Total Contributions July 1, 2018 July 1, 2017 Statutory Contributions - Chapter 352.92 (% of Payroll) 24.00% 21.95% Required Contributions - Chapter 356 (% of Payroll) 25.77% 28.40% Sufficiency / (Deficiency) (1.77)% (6.45)%
+Actuarial Va luation as of Total Contributions July 1, 2019 July 1, 2018 Statutory Contributions - Chapter 352.92 (% of Payroll) 25.45% 24.00% Required Contributions - Chapter 356 (% of Payroll) 26.02% 25.77% Sufficiency / (Deficiency) (0.57)% (1.77)%

-The contribution sufficiency/(deficiency) improved from a deficiency of (6.45)% of payroll to a deficiency of (1.77)% of payroll.
-The primary reasons for the change in contribution sufficiency/(deficiency) were the changes in plan provisions and amortization period, which was partially offset by the change in assumptions, described in the Effects of Changes section.
-On a market value of assets basis, contributions are deficient by (1.29)% of payroll.
+The contribution deficiency improved from 1.77% of payroll to 0.57% of payroll.
+The primary reason for the change in contribution deficiency was the additional employer contribution beginning July 1, 2019.
+On a market value of assets basis, contributions are deficient by 0.06% of payroll.

-The contribution sufficiency referenced above is based on current snapshot of statutory contributions for the fiscal year ending June 30, 2019.
-Additional employer contribution increases will be phased in over the next three years, ultimately increasing the statutory contribution rate (and the contribution sufficiency) by an additional 4.45% of payroll, if there are no significant gains or losses.
+The contribution deficiency referenced above is based on current snapshot of statutory contributions for the fiscal year ending June 30, 2019.
+Additional employer contribution increases will be phased in over the next two years, ultimately increasing the statutory contribution rate by an additional 3.00% of payroll (and eliminating the contribution deficiency), if there are no significant gains or losses.

-Based on the actuarial value of assets, statutory contribution rates (including the increases described above), and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 30-year amortization period.
+Based on the actuarial value of assets, statutory contribution rates (including the increases described above), and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 29-year amortization period.

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately 10.3% for the plan year ending June 30, 2018.
-The AVA earned approximately 9.2% for the plan year ending June 30, 2018 as compared to the assumed rate of 8.00%.
-The assumed rate is mandated by Minnesota Statutes, and was recently lowered to 7.50%.
+The Market Value of Assets (MVA) earned approximately 7.3% for the plan year ending June 30, 2019.
+The AVA earned approximately 7.2% for the plan year ending June 30, 2019 as compared to the assumed rate of 7.50%.